radius-project/radius/docs/content/contributing/contributing-code/contributing-code-rp/running-locally.md

 ---
 type: docs
-title: "Running Radius locally"
+title: "Running Radius resource provider locally"
-linkTitle: "Run locally"
+linkTitle: "Run RP locally"
-description: "How to get a local deployment of Radius up and running"
+description: "How to get a local deployment of the Radius resource provider up and running"
 weight: 20
 ---